 The (small) Elm Leaf Beetle (ELB), or Xanthogaleruca luteola can have a disastrous effect on Adelaide gardens.
 First identified in December 2011 by Arborist, Guy O'Donnell in Malvern, Adelaide; the Elm leaf beetle causes damage to trees by skeletonization of the leaf during feeding.
 It is important to control the beetle as both the larva and beetle can cause significant damage to our Elms.
 After 6 years and 12 generations, the ELB is now endemic across Adelaide, it cannot be eradicated: the beetle and the damage it does can only be controlled.
 Its spread is by vector: people, vehicles, trains and less so by flight.
 Putting them alive into a bin and sending them to the tip only helps them spread by garbage truck from the tip.

-Would all customers and intending customers please irrigate the complete area beneath their elms NOW and ever 2 or 3 days until ALL leaves have opened on your tree(s).
-But do not waterlog the soil.
+Would all customers and intending customers please drench the complete area beneath their elms NOW and at least three times per week whenever a dry week is forecast until ALL leaves are fully open.

 I cannot inject your tree if the ground beneath it is dry.
 It must be at least damp.